 +

-These are the specific evidence codes the lab used to arrive at the classification above.
-Each code represents one piece of evidence.
-You don't need to understand these - they're primarily for clinicians and genetic counselors.
-But if you're curious:
+This field lists the specific evidence codes the lab used to arrive at the classification.
+Each code represents one category of evidence from the ACMG guidelines.
+These codes are primarily intended for clinicians and genetic counselors.
+Definitions of common codes:

 PVS1